s-sanskar/s-sanskar.github.io/_posts/CTFs/UofTCTF 2025.md

 Author: SteakEnthusiast
 ```

-Surprisingly this challenge only had 13 solves and I was the second person to solve this challenge.
+Surprisingly, this challenge only had 13 solves, and I was the second person to solve it.
 Crazy.

 #### Introduction

-In this challenge we are given this login form (with only username) and the goal is to login as the admin user.
+In this challenge, we are given a login form (with only a username field), and the goal is to log in as the admin user.

 ![UI of the challenge page](https://i.imgur.com/zIGeWeI.png)

-If you login as any username other than `4dm1n` this is what you saw:
+If you log in as any username other than `4dm1n`, you see:

 ![](https://i.imgur.com/5itetfM.png)
 > You see a message that says "W3lc0m3 `<username>`!
 Y0u 4r3 n0t 4n 4dm1n."

-When you try to login as `4dm1n` it will tell you "Acc355 D3n13d".
+When you try to log in as `4dm1n`, it tells you "Acc355 D3n13d".

 #### Semi-unsuccessful steps

-At first I thoung that maybee this is an injection challenge.
-I tried various types of injection like SQL injection, NoSQL injection, SSTI injection, etc. However, non of them worked.
+At first, I thought that maybe this was an injection challenge.
+I tried various types of injection like SQL injection, NoSQL injection, SSTI injection, etc. However, none of them worked.

-Next thing that I tried was instead of sending string, I though about what would happen if I sent an array.
+Next, instead of sending a string, I thought about what would happen if I sent an array.

 ```
 POST /login HTTP/1.1